LeeMorinUCF/QMB3311S22/demo_12_PP_Ch_10_Read_Write/README.md

 This makes python a good choice for processing a large volume of data stored in text files.

-Another type of file is a database, which we will cover in Chapter 17.
+Another type of file is a database, which is covered in Chapter 17 of *Practical Programming*.
 Databases provide a very efficient way to not only store data but also to join data into new combinations.
-First, we will start with the basic techniques of file handling.
+For now, we will start with the basic techniques of file handling.

 ## Opening a File